The first dream:

 Then I dive deeper.
 I dive below the heart, to the intestines.
 But they are not really intestines - they are the tentacles of a cephalopod, coiled up in my belly.
 My predator part.
 Bravely, despite my apprehension, I swim down into it.

 I am a cephalopod.
 I have been confined to this water-filled room.
 The doors are closed.
 But I sit and wait and plan.
 I think of my friends.
-I don’t care for them, except to pull them in and do - I don’t know what - with them.
-To use them, like objects.
-I want.
+I don’t care for them, except to pull them in and do - I don’t know what.
+I want - something.
 My hunger is deep and dark, and I would do anything to satisfy my desires.
 I am clever.
 I am powerful.
 I am a predator.
 Someone wanders by, outside.
 I open the door and a tentacle darts out, wrapping around their ankle, pulling them in.

 A month or two ago, a friend of mine which whom I’d been having some difficulties, and hadn’t been able to cooperate with for a while on things of substance, expressed personal warmth towards me, and I was surprised by my reaction.
 Not only was this not reassuring, but I felt fear and rage and confusion.
 I felt like this must surely be hostile, a trick.
 They must take me for a fool.
 They must think I’m a sucker.